Code-Institute-Submissions/hangman-game-2/README.md

 16. Scroll down to the section "Automatic Deploys"

 17. Click "Enable automatic deploys" or choose "Deploy branch" and manually deploy
-   * As I wanted to have control when to deploy the version, I have chosen manual deployment by pressing Deploy branch button instead of Enable Automatic Deploys
+   * As I wanted to have control over when to deploy the version, I have chosen manual deployment by pressing the Deploy branch button instead of Enable Automatic Deploys

 18. Click "Deploy branch"

-Once the program runs: you should see the message "the app was sussesfully deployed"
+Once the program runs: you should see the message "the app was successfully deployed"

  19. Click the button "View".
 This View button will open the terminal game in the new window.
 Here is the deployed page [Hangman](https://hangman-game1x.herokuapp.com/)

- 20. As manual deployment was chosen, I had to come back to Heroku deployment page whenever I have an updated working version pushed into the GitHub page.
+ 20. As manual deployment was chosen, I had to come back to the Heroku deployment page whenever I have an updated working version pushed into the GitHub page.

 # Forking the GitHub repository